Updated from our original version:

-These are great to use:
+Double bloom tulips are great to use:

-- Since they will add a full and lush look to your design
+- Since they will add a full and lush look to your design.

-Some varieties are highly seasonal (available literally for only a few weeks a year!), so if you’ve fallen in love with these and want to use them for your wedding or event, you’ll be safer going with a color family (e.g., pinks) rather than a specific variety.
+Some varieties are highly seasonal (available literally for only a few weeks a year!), so if you’ve fallen in love with these and want to use them for your wedding or event, you’ll be safer going with a color family (e.g., pinks) rather than a very specific variety.

 The name pretty much describes how these tulips look.
 They are very similar to “standard” tulips except that the edges of the petals are “fringed” or “frilled”.
 I like to describe it by saying nature took pinking shears to the edges of the petals!
 This fringed effect creates a wonderful texture that makes these so eye-catching and they come in diverse colors (solid & bi-color).

 As you can see from the pictures below, fringed tulips are a really elegant flower on their own and they are a great choice for anyone who wants to create a simple, yet stunning, tulip bouquet or arrangement.
 If you’re planning to use these in your design be careful of combining them with too many other flowers as you’ll lose the subtle texture that these have.
 One of my favorite varieties of fringed tulips is called “Queensland”.
 It also has a double form, so you have multiple layers of fringed petals which just makes this tulip absolutely stunning.

 Lily-flowered tulips are named for their lily-like bloom shape.
 What makes these tulips different from other types of tulips is the distinctive recurved shape of the petals.
 You’ll see that each petal curves back outward much like a lily.